Why You Should Get Your Commercial or Industrial Roof Inspected This Spring

 This checklist guides you through some necessary steps to inspect your commercial roof before spring arrives.

 When you schedule your inspection, let the roofing experts at Ridgeworth Roofing know of any potential issues with your commercial roof after the winter weather.
-Our team can then identify possible problems you might have missed or overlooked.
+Our team can then identify potential problems you might have missed.

 Look around the inside of your building for any signs of water damage.

-There are a couple of tell-tale signs of a leak in your commercial roof which you can identify just by looking around the inside of your building.
+There are a couple of tell-tale signs of a leak in your commercial roof that you can identify just by looking around the inside of your building.

 The first thing to look for is any discoloration on your ceiling.
 Any yellow, cream, brown, black, or grey marks indicate water has begun seeping past your roof.

 A more obvious example is a swollen ceiling.
-The moisture from water trapped between the roof and your ceiling creates bubbles on the ceiling and is a clear sign that something is wrong.
+Moisture trapped between the roof and your ceiling creates bubbles on the ceiling, which is a clear sign that something is wrong.

 Check corners for mold.

-Even if the ceiling looks perfectly fine, you should still check the corners for evidence of mold growth.
+Even if the ceiling looks perfectly fine, you still want to check the corners for any signs of mold growth.

 The mold is typically dark green, brown, or black and smells like mildew.